Common Cancer Myths and Misconceptions

 To date, there is no convincing scientific evidence that links a person’s “attitude” to his or her risk of developing or dying from cancer.
 If you have cancer, it’s normal to feel sad, angry, or discouraged sometimes and positive or upbeat at other times.
 People with a positive attitude may be more likely to maintain social connections and stay active, and physical activity and emotional support may help you cope with your cancer.
 For more information, see the NCI fact sheet on Psychological Stress and Cancer.

 Can cancer surgery or a tumor biopsy cause cancer to spread in the body?

 The chance that surgery will cause cancer to spread to other parts of the body is extremely low.
 Following standard procedures, surgeons use special methods and take many steps to prevent cancer cells from spreading during biopsies or surgery to remove tumors.
 For example, if they must remove tissue from more than one area of the body, they use different surgical tools for each area.
-For information about how cancer spreads in the body, see the NCI fact sheet on Metastatic Cancer.
+For information about how cancer spreads in the body, see our page on Metastatic Cancer.

 Will cancer get worse if exposed to air?

 No. Exposure to air will not make tumors grow faster or cause cancer to spread to other parts of the body.
-For information about how cancer spreads in the body, see the NCI fact sheet on Metastatic Cancer.
+For information about how cancer spreads in the body, see our page on Metastatic Cancer.